SNAP Benefits in Nebraska: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
-Think of it like a debit card, but specifically for your food benefits.
-It makes buying groceries simple and discreet, so you can shop with confidence at authorized stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it just like a debit card.
+It's a safe and easy way to access your food assistance funds without carrying cash or paper vouchers.

 What Can You Buy with SNAP Benefits?